Canada and the US agree to turn back migrants at border

 Many migrants were crossing the border into Quebec from Champlain, N.Y. at Roxham Road, about 30 miles (50 kilometers) south of Montreal.

+Blair said about 45 to 50 have been crossing illegally each day but on Thursday just 17 crossed.
+The government earlier announced that anybody crossing would have to be quarantined for 14 days.

-Trudeau also confirmed that all non-essential travel between Canada and the United States will end at midnight Friday.
+Trudeau also further confirmed that all non-essential travel between Canada and the United States will end at midnight Friday.
 The two countries announced the measure earlier this week.